GaloisInc/mctrace/docs/using-mctrace.md

-Using Mctrace
+Using MCTrace
 =============

-This document provides information how to use the Mctrace tool to instrument a binary with Dtrace-style probes.
+This document provides information how to use the MCTrace tool to instrument a binary with Dtrace-style probes.

-Using Mctrace requires:
+Using MCTrace requires:

 * An `x86_64` or PowerPC ELF binary to instrument,
-* An object file implementing the Mctrace Platform API (see below), and
+* An object file implementing the MCTrace Platform API (see below), and
 * A Dtrace probe script containing the probes that will be used to modify the provided ELF binary.

-Mctrace is run as follows:
+MCTrace is run as follows:

 ```
 mctrace instrument